notInori/JS-UI-Library/Documentation.md

 ```

 ### Referencing Controls
 All controls are added to a global object list called `window.controls`.
 To reference a control you can do `window.controls[index]`.
 To get the index of a control you can run `console.log(window.controls)` at the end of a script.

 #### Special Controls
-Some controls are made of multiple componenets.
-When these are referenced through controls it will provide you with another object list.
+Most input controls are made of multiple componenets.
+When these are referenced through the `controls` list, it will provide you with another object list.
 So far this includes:
 - checkboxes
 - textboxes